What to Expect from Your Internship

 - Duration from a few days to a few weeks (40+ hours)

-- Does not need to coincide with entire academic term dates
+- Does not need to coincide with the entire academic term dates

 - Single project-based, major-related experience